-9. Footpaths
+8. Footpaths

-Footpaths within these reserves are formed of dolomite.
-Defects in the footpaths are often reported by local residents and through the "Customer Response Management" system, Council will then attend to its repair.
+The footpaths in this reserve are formed of concrete.
+Defects in the footpaths are often reported by local residents and through the "Customer Response Management," Council will then attend to its repair.
 Tripping hazards are also recorded via Council resources and as required will either be replaced or repaired.